 Before travelling, verify if specific restrictions or requirements are still in effect.

 Unmarked landmines and unexploded ordnance continue to pose a risk, particularly in isolated mountainous areas and in the countryside.

-Home break-ins and vehicle theft are common, particularly in Sarajevo.
+Home and vehicle break-ins are common, particularly in Sarajevo and on Trebevic mountain.
 Foreigners have been targeted by thieves in Trebević.

-Random armed violence by organized crime occurs, particularly in Sarajevo.
-Foreigners are rarely targeted but there is a risk of being in the wrong place at the wrong time, such as in nightclubs and cafés late at night and in the early morning hours.
+Organized crime is prevalent in Bosnia and Herzegovina.
+Random acts of armed violence occur as a result, particularly in Sarajevo.
+Though foreigners are rarely targeted, they are advised to exercise caution as there is a risk of being in the wrong place at the wrong time, such as in nightclubs and cafés late at night and in the early morning hours.

 There is a threat of terrorism.
 Terrorist attacks could occur at any time.

 Targets could include:

 - places of worship